BassT23/Proxmox/README.md

 a repository asset and is not installed on nodes.

 The service listens on `0.0.0.0:8765` by default so it can be reached from a phone, desktop, or tablet in the trusted management/LAN network.
+HTTPS is the preferred protocol and the standard URL is `https://<proxmox-node>:8765/`.
 The UI and API are behind a local administrator login; setup is intentionally explicit and there is no default password: